 If a case does go to trial, it can take anywhere from one year to multiple years to finalize.
 If a case reaches an early settlement, it can finish within a year or as little as within a few months.
 The exact time frame a case finishes in will depend on many factors.
 Since an injured victim only gets one chance to file a lawsuit after an accident, an experienced lawyer will make sure that the case is 100% complete and as strong as it possibly can be before reaching the settlement step.

-While getting the compensation you need can take time, it’s important that you have the means to recover financially, physically, and emotionally from your injuries.
+While getting the compensation you need can take time, you must have the means to recover financially, physically, and emotionally from your injuries.
 Having fair compensation for what you experienced will allow you to do this.

 Thomas Law Offices Is Proud to Practice in Chicago, Illinois

-When deciding what city to open our firm’s next personal injury law office in, Chicago seemed like the ideal choice.
+Chicago seemed like the ideal choice when deciding what city to open our firm’s next personal injury law office in.
 As the most highly-populated city in the Midwestern U.S. and the third-most populous city in the United States, the city of Chicago is one of the world’s largest metropolitan centers.
 The Chicago metropolitan area, often referred to as “Chicagoland,” is home to almost 10 million people and is the fourth-largest metropolitan area in North America.

 Located on the shores of Lake Michigan, Chicago grew rapidly after becoming incorporated as a city in 1937.
-It grew so massive so quickly that the city pioneered multiple architectural advancements as well as urban planning and zoning advancements, including the Rand McNally Building, the world’s first all-steel framed skyscraper.
+It grew so massive so quickly that the city pioneered multiple architectural advancements and urban planning and zoning advancements, including the Rand McNally Building, the world’s first all-steel framed skyscraper.

 Chicago is also, of course, one of the major international centers for finance, trade, industry, technology, commerce, transportation, and telecommunications.
 The city has one of the highest gross metropolitan products (GMP) in the world yet boasts one of the world’s most diversified and balanced economies—one not dependent on any single industry.
 No one industry in Chicago employs more than 14% of the city’s workforce.

 That strong level of diversity continues throughout the city.
-Chicago is the second most visited city in the nation, and boasts an extraordinarily diverse community as well as diverse landscapes, attractions, entertainment establishments, culture, and architecture, in addition to some of the best universities and sports teams in the nation.
+Chicago is the second most visited city in the nation.
+It boasts an extraordinarily diverse community and diverse landscapes, attractions, entertainment establishments, culture, and architecture, in addition to some of the best universities and sports teams in the nation.
 With world-famous attractions and venues like Millennium Park, Willis Tower, the Art Institute of Chicago, the Museum of Science and Industry, Wrigley Field, and more, there’s always something for residents and visitors to enjoy and feel pride in.

 As one of the most diversified and pioneering cities in the nation, everyone who lives, works, plays, and visits Chicago enters the Windy City expecting to experience the best life has to offer in a global community that embraces energy, passion, ambition, progression, and initiative like nowhere else in the world.
 The city is truly a home for those who want to lead the way to a brighter tomorrow.